TOM

 I started a family.

 I studied again.
-I studied an MA in Digital Media at London Metropolitan University who then gave me teaching work.
+I gained an MA in Digital Media at London Metropolitan University who then gave me teaching work.

 I worked in a prison.
 My first teaching job was showing women prisoners who had never seen the Internet how to build web sites.

-Now I'm a lecturer.
+Now I'm an academic.
 I have a PhD titled Appropriating Interaction.